MrMallIronmaker/donatio/README.md

 * Details (Matt)
  * At a glance
- * Decrease the size of the display picture
+ * Decrease the size of the display picture - Done
- * Add padding to contentview of details page
+ * Add padding to contentview of details page - Done
  * Financials (Lindsey)

 * Comparison(Matt)